antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/WirVsVirus-hackathon-Multi-site-SEI2R-over-a-hexagonal-grid-graph.md

 ## *ToDo list*

-- Implement global quarantine scenarios.
+- [X] Implement global quarantine scenarios.

     - This includes the specification of parameters for quarantine start and quarantine duration.

-- Expose/assign SEI2R/SEI2HR parameters in the section “Parameters”.
+- [ ] Expose/assign SEI2R/SEI2HR parameters in the section “Parameters”.

     - *Fundamental*: contact rates, incubation period, infectious period.

     - *Additional*: number of hospital beds per 1000 people, births inclusion.

-- Experiment with other single-site models.
-For example, SEI2HR.
+- [ ] Experiment with other single-site models.

+   - [X] SEI2HR

+   - [ ] SEI2HR-Econ

-- Implement site-dependent quarantine scenarios.
+- [ ] Implement site-dependent quarantine scenarios.

-- Implement “injection” of infected people in arbitrary time and location.
+- [ ] Implement “injection” of infected people in arbitrary time and location.

     - This requires handling of relevant parameters.

     - Ideally the location is given with Geo-coordinates.

-- General explanations.
+- [ ] General explanations.

-    - How is this notebook used with better data?
+    - [ ] How is this notebook used with better data?

-    - The place of this notebook in the big picture strategy for Virus-Econ model.
+    - [ ] The place of this notebook in the big picture strategy for Virus-Econ model.
 (For the hackathon.)

-- Discussion of different experimental results.
-(Probably best to be in a separate notebook.)
+- [ ] Discussion of different experimental results.

+   - (Probably best to be in a separate notebook.)

 ## Parameters